Text-To-GraphQL

 - Replace

-with the actual path to your cloned repository- Replace
+/path/to/text-to-graphql-mcpwith the actual path to your cloned repository- Replace

-with your actual UV installation path (typically/Users/yourusername/.local/bin
+/path/to/uv/binwith your actual UV installation path (typically/Users/yourusername/.local/binon macOS)- The

 2. Configure with Claude Desktop